NHSDigital/nhs-notify-web-cms/docs/pages/features/text-messages.md

 section: Message channels
 ---

-Use NHS Notify to bulk send text messages such as invitations, alerts, notifications or reminders to your audiences.
+Use NHS Notify to send text messages such as invitations, alerts, notifications or reminders to your audiences.
+You can do this in bulk and individually.

 {% include components/image.html
     src="nhs-notify-iphone-android-sms-example.svg"